aPurpleDev/crypto_tracker/README.md

 # usage

-Use 'npm run test' to launch Jest test-suite Instantiate cryptos, wallets and use fetchprices and count functionalities at will in main.js
+Add a .env with a valid CryptoMarketCap API key, under the variable API_KEY Use 'npm run test' to launch Jest test-suite Instantiate cryptos, wallets and use fetchprices and count functionalities at will in main.js